Operating CNC optical grinding and polishing machines

 You must be able to:

-4. deal promptly and effectively with error messages or equipment faults that are within your control and report those that cannot be solved
+P4 deal with problems within your control and report those that cannot be solved

 Knowledge and Understanding